walder/Skynet-IADS/README.md

 --all SA-10 sites shall act as EW sites, meaning their radars will be on all the time: redIADS:getSAMSitesByNatoName('SA-10'):setActAsEW(true)

 --set the SA-15's as point defence for the SA-10 site.
-We set it to always react to a HARM so we can demonstrate the point defence mechanism in Skynet
+We set the SA-10 to always identify HARMs so we can demonstrate the point defence mechanism in Skynet.
--- the SA-10 will stay online when shot at by HARMS as long as the point defences have ammo and the SA-15 is not saturated by HARMS(setIgnoreHARMSWhilePointDefencesHaveAmmo(true)) local sa15 = redIADS:getSAMSiteByGroupName('SAM-SA-15-point-defence-SA-10') redIADS:getSAMSiteByGroupName('SAM-SA-10'):addPointDefence(sa15):setHARMDetectionChance(100):setIgnoreHARMSWhilePointDefencesHaveAmmo(true)
+--the SA-10 will stay online when shot at by HARMS as long as the point defences and SAM site have ammo and the saturation point is not reached. local sa15 = redIADS:getSAMSiteByGroupName('SAM-SA-15-point-defence-SA-10') redIADS:getSAMSiteByGroupName('SAM-SA-10'):addPointDefence(sa15):setHARMDetectionChance(100)

 --set this SA-11 site to go live 70% of max range of its missiles (default value: 100%), its HARM detection probability is set to 50% (default value: 70%) redIADS:getSAMSiteByGroupName('SAM-SA-11'):setGoLiveRangeInPercent(70):setHARMDetectionChance(50)